mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-05-18-spock-captain-kirk-portrait.md

   feature: paperfaces-spock-kirk-star-trek-lg.jpg
   thumb: paperfaces-spock-kirk-star-trek-150.jpg
 category: paperfaces
-tags:
-- portrait
-- illustration
-- Paper by 53
+tags: [portrait, illustration, Paper by 53, Star Trek]

-- Star Trek
 ---

 Mr. Spock and Captain Kirk --- a scene from the motion picture, *Star Trek Into Darkness*.